 Upon admission, patients are placed in the intensive care unit (ICU).
 Appropriate intravenous (IV) fluid resuscitation is continued and central monitoring is established.
 After the medical records from the referring hospital are reviewed, consults from indicated disciplines (eg, cardiology, pulmonary, nephrology, gastroenterology, etc) are requested.
 The outside imaging is assessed with the radiologists.
 At this point, we usually repeat the abdominal imaging to provide up-to-date information about the patient's condition.

 At that time, the pancreatic parenchyma and surrounding tissues are evaluated for evidence of inflammation, necrosis, fluid collections, and/or infection.
 These findings are best displayed by a high-resolution pancreatic protocol CT scan.
 The pancreatic protocol calls for a precisely timed IV contrast infusion to enhance the pancreatic parenchyma, and surrounding tissue and vessels.
 Following the injection of the contrast, successive 2- to 3-mm images of the pancreas are obtained during the “pancreatic arterial phase” followed by 5-mm images during the “venous phase.”
 Oral contrast is not administered.
 During the pancreatic phase the pancreatic parenchyma and the distribution of the celiac axis and superior mesenteric arteries are enhanced with contrast; the venous phase demonstrates the areas drained or supplied by the superior mesenteric, portal, and splenic veins.
-The parts of the pancreatic parenchyma that ...
+The parts of the pancreatic parenchyma that do ...